 5. Electricity, plumbing, and air-conditioning/heating need to be turned on and working or a $____ fee will apply.
 We have had to stage in 107-degree weather with the windows painted shut, and pee in a paint can behind a bush.
 Therefore the hefty fee, which we distribute to our stagers who had to do hardship duty.
 Pro Tip: Always make sure the water is running before using the facilities and always carry a roll of toilet paper.
 Don't ask me how I know.
 I just know.

-Bonus Clause: Client agrees to allow (insert your company name here) to photograph the property before and after the work is completed, and to use all such photographs for reference and marketing purposes.
-Get that signed permission up front.
+Bonus Clause: The client agrees to allow (insert your company name here) to photograph the property before and after the work is completed, and to use all such photographs for reference and marketing purposes.
+Get that signed permission upfront.
 Those pics are going to help you get the next job.

 What clauses have you added to your staging agreement?
 Share your story in the comments below about how that one got added.
 We could use a good laugh...or a good cry...

-Our complete contract, plus all of the forms, agreements, checklists, etc that we use in our own business are included in the Staging Design Professional™ Expert Course.
+Our complete contract, plus all of the forms, agreements, checklists, etc. that we use in our own business are included in the Staging Design Professional® Expert Course.

 Thinking about starting a home staging business?
-We developed this FREE QuickStart Guide to kickstart your staging business.
+We developed a Blueprint for Starting Your Staging Business to kickstart your staging business.

 Join to receive the latest news for home stagers.